eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-spaa.md

 		* Relevant experience in agile methodologies (Scrum, Agile, etc) and PM tools (e.g. Jira, Pivotal Tracker, Confluence etc.)
 		* Experience with relational (e.g. MySQL, PostgreSQL) and NoSQL (e.g. MongoDB, ElasticSearch) databases
 	- tech stack:
+		* Expertise in Go preferred, but not required.
+If you’re new to Go, then proficiency in a mainstream language such as Java, Python, C++, Scala, etc.., and a willingness to learn Go required.
+		* You've got experience writing, deploying and monitoring microservices.
+		* Working knowledge of SQL and relational databases(we use Postgres)
+		* You've used an RPC framework like gRPC or Thrift.
+		* You have high level experience working in a containerized infrastructure deployed in the cloud(AWS, GCP, Azure)
+	- tech stack:
 		* Experience with NoSQL databases.
 MongoDB is a plus
 		* Experience with real-time and streaming data processing
 		* Experience with queuing platforms like Kafka